Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 sudo passwd alxndr
 ```

-The message below confirmed that the password was updated successfully:
+The message:

 ```text
 passwd: password updated successfully
 ```

+confirmed that the password was changed successfully.

+### Password Test

 I tested the password by switching to the user account: